This page contains information on the sub-specialty of stroke medicine.

 Find out more about stroke medicine and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

-This will be the third year of national stroke medicine recruitment, there is data from previous rounds to help guide your application.
+This will be the fourth year of national stroke medicine recruitment, there is data from previous rounds to help guide your application.

 Data is available from the 2019 and 2020 recruitment rounds below.
 This includes: